Cu7ious/holbertonschool-higher_level_programming/0x05-python-exceptions/README.md

 0-safe_print_list.py		"""Prints x elements of a list."""
 1-safe_print_integer.py		"""Prints an integer with "{:d}".format()."""
 2-safe_print_list_integers.py	"""Prints the first x elements of a list and only integers."""
+3-safe_print_division.py	"""Divides 2 integers and prints the result."""
 ```